OpenEvalProject/evals/manuscripts/elife-02557/v2/manuscript.md

 Therefore, it appears that the colinear time sequence in Hox genes activation is paralleled by a progressive transition in the chromatin structure, with a positive domain gaining in size along with time, at the expense of the negative domain, as best seen by the extension of Hoxd4 contacts.
 At E8.5, these interactions extended up to Hoxd8-Hoxd9.
 In E9.5 samples Hoxd10 was clearly contacted, and in E10.5 Hoxd11 and Hoxd12 were also involved (Figure 3, right column).
 These dynamic topologies suggest a stepwise transition of the genes from the negative to the positive compartment, rather than the switch of large groups of multiple transcription units, following a discrete and global chromatin re-organization.

-## Memorizing bimodal chromatin configurations
+### Memorizing bimodal chromatin configurations

-During axial extension,
+During axial extension, Hox genes are activated in the most posterior aspect of the elongating embryo (Deschamps and van Nes, 2005).
+It is thus possible that cells implementing this stepwise transition in chromatin domains can fix and memorize their bimodal distribution once they exit the posterior zone of activation, leading to the colinear Hox conformations observed along the AP-axis (Noordermeer et al., 2011).
+Accordingly, one would expect cellular territories along the developing body axis to maintain the same bimodal combinations as those established at the time of their origin, during early axial extension.
+We looked at the similarities in bimodal profiles between posterior samples dissected at different times on the one hand, and various samples micro-dissected at different body levels, from E10.5 embryos, on the other hand (Figure 4).

 ![Figure 4.](https://cdn.elifesciences.org/articles/02557/elife-02557-fig4-v2.jpg)

-**Figure 4.:** Hox cluster may help memorize states of colinear expression.Quantitative local 4C-seq signals for the Hoxd13, Hoxd11 Hoxd9 and Hoxd4 viewpoints, in samples taken at various anterior to posterior positions along the developing body axis from E10.5 embryos.
+**Figure 4.:** Quantitative local 4C-seq signals for the Hoxd13, Hoxd11 Hoxd9 and Hoxd4 viewpoints, in samples taken at various anterior to posterior positions along the developing body axis from E10.5 embryos.
 Anterior trunk (red), lumbo-sacral trunk (blue) and tail bud (purple) tissues were used and the approximate expression status of Hoxd genes in every sample is schematized below each profile (as for Figure 3).
 Ratios between 4C-seq signals in the different samples are indicated between the corresponding profiles.
 The boundaries between active and inactive Hox gene compartments are indicated by dashed lines and regions displaying important changes in interactions, as discussed in the text, are highlighted.
 The locations of Hoxd genes (red) and other transcripts (black) are shown below.
-On the right, cartoons summarizing the 3D genome organization of the HoxD cluster are indicated.DOI: http://dx.doi.org/10.7554/eLife.02557.016
+On the right, cartoons summarizing the 3D genome organization of the HoxD cluster are indicated.

 The profile obtained from E8.5 PSM (Figure 3, top), right at the onset of Hoxd9 activation globaly aligned with that observed in the ‘anterior trunk’ sample at E10.5 (Figure 4, top), that is a cellular domain with a posterior boundary positioned approximately at the Hoxd9 anterior limit of expression.
 In both cases, Hoxd9 clearly contacted the negative domain, as defined by the Hoxd13 contacts (Figure 4, top), whereas some weak contacts were also scored with the positive domain, as determined by Hoxd4 contacts, indicating that the posterior limit of the dissection was slightly below the Hoxd9 boundary.
 These contacts were somehow stronger, in proportion, in the E8.5 than in the E10.5 dissection.